TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. note::

-   Objects instantiated from :class:`c_char_p` can only have their value set to bytes or integers.
+   Objects instantiated kutoka :class:`c_char_p` can only have their value set to bytes or integers.

 Why is it printing ``False``?  ctypes instances are objects containing a memory